CrossRef/event-data-user-guide/docs/data/events.md

  - `author` - author of the comment, blog etc
  - `url` - URL where this was found

 We typically only include metadata that you are unable to get elsewhere.
 Where the subject or object is a DOI, we will not include the metadata because you can easily look it up using the Crossref or DataCite APIs and it could go out of date if recorded.
-We also store a large amount of metadata associated with each DOI, and including it all would baloon the data to many times its size.
+We also store a large amount of metadata associated with each DOI, and including it all would balloon the data to many times its size.